- What classes will the VA pay for?

 The VA will only pay for classes that are REQUIRED for your degree (not recommended).
 This includes: general education requirements, major requirements, pre-requisites and classes needed to meet the 122 credits required to graduate (electives).
-To find out if a class is required, you should check your degree audit report on My Degree Dashboard.
+To find out if a class is required, you should check your degree audit report on Degree Audit.

 You can fail a class and the VA will not create a debt against you and will pay for you to retake the class as long as you attended the course through the end of the semester (EU grades are NOT the same as E grades and are considered unofficial withdraws).
 The VA considers a failing grade to be any grade in which you did not meet the minimum grade to “complete” the course.
 For example, some courses require a C+ or better to receive credit, if you receive a C, you did not pass and therefore the VA will pay for you to retake the course.